Profile

 Cibo, cultura e tradizioni siciliane

-Delve into the authentic recipe for Lasagne Cacate, a sumptuous meat-based first course from the Modica and Palermo traditions, crafted for celebrations with a hearty ragù and velvety ricotta.
+Discover the authentic recipe for Lasagne Cacate, a sumptuous Sicilian meat lasagne from Modica and Palermo, crafted for celebrations with a rich ragù and silky ricotta.

 ⏱️